 RV sites with full hookups are available.
 Water, electricity, and sewer are provided.
 Propane and cable/internet service is not provided.

 Volunteers are allowed free use of a washer and dryer located on site.
-Volunteers also receive free admission to White Sands National Monument and free camping.
+Volunteers also receive free admission to White Sands National Park and free camping.
 Recognition ceremonies are held to underscore the importance of our volunteer staff to us.

 Are WiFi and cable provided?